 Investing activities

-For the year ended December 31, 2014, the Company received RMB 4 million (\$720,095) proceeds from the legal settlement with the 208 Team and also proceeds of \$1,500,000 from the disposition of Minco Silver's shares.
+For the three months ended March 31, 2015, the Company generated \$Nil from investing activities.
+In the comparative period of 2014, the Company received RMB 4 million (\$720,095) proceeds from the legal settlement with the 208 Team.